Industry SEO

 Service Pages: Cleanings, Implants, Cosmetic, Emergency

-Each major service needs its own comprehensive page:
+Each major service needs its own comprehensive page.
+A dental implants page, for example, should include:

 - What dental implants are and how they work